 You can get more information from Emily and the support she can offer from her website: https://reconnected.life

 "Unbroken: Healing Through Storytelling" features individuals who have all triumphed after adversity and have not just bounced back in life, but forward and are now making a difference for others.

-The show will share stories of all the amazing people Madeleine has met on her own journey as an author/speaker and these stories will heal, motivate, inspire and bring hope when they share their wisdom and knowledge with her.
+Hosted by Madeleine Black, the show will share stories of all the amazing people Madeleine has met on her own journey as an author/speaker and these stories will heal, motivate, inspire and bring hope when they share their wisdom and knowledge with her.

 She really believes in the power that comes when we share our stories, that in fact we are not story tellers but story healers.
 Tune in to discover what helped them to stay unbroken and together we will discover that none of us are broken beyond repair.

 You can find out more about Madeleine, her story and her memoir, Unbroken, from her website: https://madeleineblack.co.uk/

 Follow on Instagram: